784c/sha1/README.md

 ## The Equation with two unknowns

-As mentioned earlier, completing the equation for *e* requires knowing *w*, and computing *w* depends on the initial data or depends on *e*.
-The most challenging part is that brute-forcing offers no clear stopping point : if you try to brute-force *w* in order to solve the *e* equation, there's no way to verify whether the current value of *w* is actually correct.

-The real challenge in SHA-1 is finding *w* without knowing *e*, or *e* without knowing *w*.
-If you succeed, recovering the initial data becomes possible, since the remaining equation then has only one unknown.
+The main challenge in reversing SHA-1 stems from the circular dependency between *w* and *e* : each depends on the other to be computed (or on the initial data for *w*).
+Since brute-forcing provides no way to validate partial results, breaking this dependency is essential.
+If you manage to recover either *w* or *e*, the rest of the data can be deduced, as the equation then has only one unknown.